FurnishedChunk/Minicraft-Mod-Archives/Minicraft Ports/Minicraft Android/PigeonCraft/Readme.md

 >You are alone in a world where you have to build your own tools and weapons to defeat the air wizard.

 **Unfortunately, the target SDK is an older version and will not work with newer versions of Android.**

-Either an older Android OS must be used or the target SDK version must be changed by decoding “AndroidManifest.xml”.
+**You can play using a smartphone with an older Android OS or using Android for Windows Subsytem.**

 ## Author
 - **PigeonCraft**